Pirussa/lei-22-s2-1da-g02/docs/SprintA/FURPS.md

 ## Reliability

-What is your expectation in terms of system up-time?
-Between 0-4 seconds.
-Frequency and severity of failure?
-Minimal frequency and light severity, the only possible unconfortable failure would be if the app went down while you schedule the vaccine.
-Possibility of recovery?
-The app has an expected recovery time of about 10 to 15 seconds.
-Accuracy?
-Every callculation that the app performs is expected to have optimal precision.
-Average time between failures?
-As expected in the frequency of failure, a fair time would be weekly.
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._